 2. Setup Custom Fields and Tags

-In my opinion, fields are elements of contact information which you will need to decide for every contact.
+In my opinion, the difference between tags and fields is that fields are elements of contact information that you will need to decide for every contact.

 Be careful when creating fields as you can’t change the TYPE of field it is after you’ve made it.

 Tags can be created in a big list under Contacts > Manage Tags.

 I used to have a few tags I liked based on categories: